maheshjothi/zoho-crm-sync-tool/README.md

 3. Run the command "composer update" to get the vendor folder updated

-4. Open the command prompt and run the command "php artisan migrate"
+4. Open the command prompt and run the command "php artisan migrate".

+5. Under the vendor folder go to the file zohocrm\php-sdk\src\oauth\ZohoOAuth.php.
+Go to the method getPersistenceHandlerInstance() and please comment/remove the lines from 132-134 and make the next "else if" condition as "if" condition.

-5. As i have created custom artisan command "sync:zoho:accounts", i have used "php artisan make:command sync:zoho:accounts".
+6. Finally run the command "php artisan sync:zoho:accounts" to sync the data from zoho CRM to local DB, i have used "php artisan make:command sync:zoho:accounts".
 So that we can able to create any type of custom artisan commands using the same.